Data Quality Leaders Unite Around Alation’s ‘Open Data Quality Initiative’

 “We are keen supporters of Alation’s Open Data Quality Initiative.
 Our customers need to be able to manage their data products, which includes allowing data consumers to self-serve trustworthy data," said Steve Jones, Enterprise Vice President, Collaborative Data Ecosystems, Capgemini.
 "The catalog is the natural point for data consumers to discover data and to surface issues with data sources.
 This move by Alation helps our clients on their journey to becoming data-driven enterprises and enables them to collaborate internally and externally to drive new business.”

-“The data catalog has emerged as one of the most critical components of the modern data stack to help organizations build a trusted, organized, and actionable data set.
-Data quality is a fundamental practice; where combined with data cataloging, accelerates trust, organization, and activation of data,” said Ashley Knight, Vice President, Product Management and Marketing, Experian.
+“The data catalog has emerged as one of the most critical components of the modern data stack to help organisations build a trusted, organised, and actionable data set.
+Data quality is a fundamental practice; where combined with data cataloging, accelerates trust, organisation, and activation of data,” said Ashley Knight, Vice President, Product Management and Marketing, Experian.
 “Experian has already partnered with Alation and a strategic client to enable data profiling through existing Alation functionality, and we look forward to continuing to partner with Alation on their open data quality initiative to bring best in class data quality to clients.”

 “The Alation data quality API will allow any best-of-breed data quality tool to be leveraged by the customer without vendor lock-in,” said Angsuman Dutta, CTO, FirstEigen.
 “FirstEigen’s DataBuck will leverage this feature to communicate objective data trust scores and data errors for every table, automatically measured by our AI algorithms.
 DataBuck will also support data quality-related regulatory compliance requirements, such as CCAR reporting, from Alation using this API.”